moyogii/moonlight-qt/README.md

 3. Run `git submodule update --init --recursive` from within `moonlight-qt/`
 4. Open the project in Qt Creator or build from qmake on the command line.
     * To build a binary for use on non-development machines, use the scripts in the `scripts` folder.
-        * For Windows builds, use `scripts\build-arch.bat` and `scripts\generate-bundle.bat`.
-Execute these scripts from the root of the repository within a Qt command prompt.
-Ensure  7-Zip binary directory is on your `%PATH%`.
         * For macOS builds, the GitHub Actions workflow automatically creates DMG files.
 For manual DMG creation, use `create-dmg` directly.
-        * For Steam Link builds, run `scripts/build-steamlink-app.sh` from the root of the repository.
     * To build from the command line for development use on macOS or Linux:
         ```bash
         # Ensure jellyfin-ffmpeg is in PKG_CONFIG_PATH (if using the macOS setup)